 A Match Director's Bulletin may be issued to provide additional information regarding competition conditions that were not known when the Match Program was published.
-Match Director's Bulletins may not change, set aside, or alter any of these Rules, except that a Match Director's Bulletin may change a date of firing, cancel an event, or change a course of fire when necessary to complete a competition that is affected by severe weather or unforeseen conditions.
+Match Director's Bulletins may not change, set aside, or alter any of these Rules, except that a Match Director's Bulletin may change a date of firing, cancel an event, or change a course of fire when necessary to complete a competition that is affected by severe weather or unforeseen circumstances.
 Details of any changes made and the rationale for such changes must immediately be reported in writing to the CMP.

-1.10 RULES CONFLICTS
+1.10 CMP COMETITION RULES AND RULES CONFLICTS

-If there is a Rules conflict, precedence shall be given to the most recent edition of the CMP Smallbore Rifle Competition Rules, then to applicable CMP rule interpretations, then to the Match Program and then to a Match Director's Bulletin.
+The current edition of these CMP Competition Rules governs all National Trophy Rifle Matches, CMP EIC Rifle Matches and CMP-sanctioned Rifle Matches.
+The current edition of any CMP Competition Rules is the version that is posted on the CMP website (https://thecmp.org/rulebooks/).
+If there is a Rules conflict, precedence shall be given to the current edition of the CMP Smallbore Rifle Competition Rules, then to applicable CMP rule interpretations, then to the Match Program and then to a Match Director's Bulletin.